bhilimon/bender/README.md

 * PLA / Printing
   * You will need some clear/transparent/translucent PLA or other filliment for printing the teeth and eyes so the LEDs can light them up.
 How you print and/or paint the rest is up to you.
 * Button
   * You need a small button to mount inside the antenna base.
-I used a basic 6mm (L) x 6mm (W) x 5mm (H) breadboard button.
-If you use a different size switch you might have to tweak the 3D models.
+I just glued a basic 6mm x 6mm x 5mm (H) breadboard button.
+If you use a different size switch you might have to tweak the two 3D models for the antenna parts.

 ## Audio Files
 For copyright reasons no audio files are included.
 You'll have to find them online and convert them down to a low enough bitrate your microcontroller can support and small enough file sizes for the flash storage limitations .
 You can use the following guide to convert your files (https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion).